Qingfeng (short story): Legacy

-At an April 1959 Supreme State Conference (最高国务会议) held in the wake of the Second Taiwan Strait Crisis, Chairman Mao Zedong adapted an episode from Pu's story to illustrate China's need to stand up to the United States.
+At an April 1959 Supreme State Conference held in the wake of the Second Taiwan Strait Crisis, Chairman Mao Zedong adapted an episode from Pu's story to illustrate China's need to stand up to the United States.
 Mao likened the United States to a ghost harassing a scholar in his room, "(thinking that) the man would be scared to death."

 However, the scholar "seized his ink brush and painted his own face as dark as that of Zhang Fei ...
 Then he also reached out his tongue and stared at the ghost.
 After a few hours, the ghost fled from the house."
 Mao concluded, "The author tells us that, never be afraid of the ghost.
 The more you are afraid, the more difficult it is to survive.
 The ghost will approach you and swallow you.
 We are unafraid of the ghost, and that is why we have shelled Jinmen and Mazu.
 After that battle, the Taiwan Strait became peaceful again."
 In February 1961, Stories of Not Being Afraid of Ghosts was published by the Institute of Literature of the Chinese Academy of Social Sciences.
 Mao "read and commented on all three versions of the book, making changes designed to turn it into 'a tool of political struggle and thought struggle'."